 What Is Search Engine Optimization?

-SEO, short for search engine optimization, is the process of crafting organic content to rank highly on search engine results pages, otherwise known as SERPs.
+A leading SEO services company further explains that SEO, short for search engine optimization, is the process of crafting organic content to rank highly on search engine results pages, otherwise known as SERPs.
 Simply put, SEO increases the performance and visibility of your startup’s website, blogs, videos, and other digital content without paying money for an ad to show up.
 In turn, this greater organic visibility will improve your traffic, leads, brand awareness, and more!

 A few of the most common SEO tactics we recommend taking advantage of include: